wikipathways/wikipathways-api-client-py/README.md

 python ./examples/example_get_pathway_as.py
 ```

-Now that your virtualenv is created, you can leave it whenever you like with:
+Now that your virtualenv is created, you can leave it at anytime with:

 ```bash
 deactivate